 You can buy a new phone, but it is almost impossible to re-create the memories from an old photo.
 When you get your phone lost or stolen, you might want your data back.

 DISCLAIMER: The probability of successfully recover photos and videos is never 100%.
-These are merely a hope to get your data back.
-Not certain, but worth trying.
+These are merely the hope to get your data back.
+It’s not certain, but worth trying.

 1# Try to access Google Photos using the same account from the lost phone

 Google Photos is probably your best hope to regain access to old photos and videos from your lost phone.
 This app has a feature to automatically upload media files to the cloud by default.

 This means your photos and videos may still be available on your Google account.
 Just sign in with the same account, and voila!
 Your beloved photos are right there.

 However, in some cases, Google Photos did not synchronize your data if…